 One of the most difficult parts of trying to counsel dog parents through this particular diagnosis is that it’s impossible to tell at the outset of treatment how a dog might respond.
 In some cases, the kidney values will slowly return to normal.
 In other cases, the values might initially improve but stabilize at a level that is still above the normal range.

 And, unfortunately, some dogs do not improve despite appropriate and aggressive treatment.
 In those cases, dog parents and veterinarians face a difficult choice.
 Many decide that euthanasia, while heartbreaking, is the right choice to prevent their beloved dog from suffering.
-While deciding when to euthanize their dog with kidney failure, some dog parents may take advantage of hospice care for dogs.
-This can help keep their dog comfortable while giving them time to prepare for their dog’s euthanasia.

 Other dog parents in that situation may decide to pursue dialysis, which can allow extra time for the kidneys to recover from an acute injury.
-Dialysis requires intensive care and monitoring and is only available at certain specialty veterinary hospitals.
+Dialysis requires intensive care and monitoring and is only available at certain veterinary specialists.
 The requisite intense level of care and lengthy hospitalization can make dialysis cost-prohibitive for many dog parents.

 While both types of kidney disease involve a loss of kidney function, veterinarians treat chronic kidney disease quite differently than acute kidney disease.
 Unfortunately, chronic kidney disease is incurable and progressive.
 No medication or treatment can stop the ongoing loss of kidney function.